October 17th is the International Day for the Eradication of Poverty. Events Happening at the Local Downtown Stratford.

 Perth County – October 17th is the International Day for the Eradication of Poverty.
 Locally, activities will take place to raise awareness on issues related to poverty, food insecurity, and homelessness.

 The Local Community Food Centre Dinner

-On Monday, October 16, the social justice group EPIC (Empowering People in Communities) is hosting a drop-in community meal at the Local called “Let’s Talk about Poverty,” and everyone is welcome to attend.
+On Monday, October 16th, the social justice group Empowering People in Communities (EPIC) is hosting a drop-in community meal at The Local called “Let’s Talk about Poverty,” and everyone is welcome to attend.
 A speaker from the Health Unit will be on hand along with representatives from EPIC and the Local talking about the effects of poverty in Perth County.
-The meal takes place from 5pm to 630pm.
-For more information, visit www.thelocalcfc.org
+The meal takes place from 5:00 pm to 6:30 pm.

 Poverty and Food Insecurity

 Nearly 900,000 people in Canada rely on food banks each month, and one in eight families struggle daily to put food on the table.
 Food insecurity results from a household’s inability to afford the food they need.
 “Poverty, income and food insecurity go hand-in-hand,” says Jaclyn Dietz, Public Health Nurse.
 “We hope that these events will inspire people to take action to make life better for our fellow citizens.”